saulocamposi/calculadorabitcoinv2/README.md

 Our aim is on the topics below but you are open to propose wherever topics you want and that you feel confident.
 Much more people thinking in the same achievement the things goes better.
 Our team still working to improve the asyncronous webservices which consume in differents endpoints, in general public APIs.
 Another challenge is the front-end, dynamic presentations, animations, asyncronous loading using angular 1.5.
 Join Us and enjoy to code

 Documentation
-The documentation consist README mainly and for the future a wiki.
+The documentation consist README mainly and the future wiki.

 Tests
 Cover controller Angular with unit tests,